 How is the survey conducted?

 The international trade and transit trade statistics integrate statistics of international trade in goods and statistics on maritime transport, inland shipping, rail transport, road transport, air transport and pipeline transport.
 Dutch road transport data have been supplemented with data on road transport from other EU member states to and from the Netherlands.
-The value of imports, exports, re-exports and quasi-transit trade is based on international trade statistics.
+The values of imports, exports, re-exports, quasi-transit trade and customs warehouse flows are based on international trade statistics.
 The gross weights of these flows are also based on international trade statistics.
 Transport statistics constitute the basis for data on gross weight by transport mode.

 Global structure integration framework

 The statistics of import, export and transit trade are based on integration of the international trade in goods statistics and the transport statistics for six modes of transport.
 On micro-level (trade transactions), trade volumes were converted into gross weights and the transport mode of trade has been checked and corrected.
 To ensure comparability with the trade figures, the transport weights in non-specific commodity groups (especially general cargo) have been assigned to specific commodity groups.
 Furthermore, a correction has been made to the maritime and road transport figures to prevent double counting of the roll-on-roll-off transport.
-Using value-to-weight ratios per continent and commodity group, the value of the goods transported was estimated.
-After aggregation to the ten NSTR chapters and six continents, a Bayesian integration model was used to improve data consistency.
+Using value-to-weight ratios per year, flow direction, commodity group and transport mode, the value of the goods transported was estimated.
+After aggregation to the 20 commodity groups, six transport modes, two cargo types (containerized or non-containerized goods) and 36 country groups, a Bayesian integration model was used to improve data consistency.

-→ Inbound transport = Imports for domestic use + Imports for re-exports + Inbound quasi-transit trade + Inbound transport transit trade (applies to value and gross weight)
+→ Inbound transport = Imports for domestic use + Imports for re-exports + Inbound quasi-transit trade + Inbound transport transit trade + Balance customs warehouse storage (applies to value and gross weight)

-→ Outbound transport = Exports of Dutch products + Re-exports + Outbound quasi-transit trade + Outbound transport transit trade (value and gross weight)
+→ Outbound transport = Exports of Dutch products + Re-exports + Outbound quasi-transit trade + Outbound transport transit trade + Customs warehouse transit trade (value and gross weight)

-Furthermore, for all NSTR chapters the following must apply:
+Furthermore, for all commodity groups the following must apply:

-→ Inbound quasi-transit trade = Outbound quasi-transit trade (gross weight)
+→ (1 – βQ) * Inbound quasi-transit trade ≤ Outbound quasi-transit trade ≤ (1 + βQ) * Inbound quasi-transit trade (gross weight)

 The international trade statistics register the shipment of goods from the country of origin to the Netherlands and the shipment of Dutch products to the country of destination.
 The transport statistics record the last country where the goods were loaded on the transport means that took the goods into the Netherlands.
 Furthermore, the transport statistics record the first country where the goods are unloaded from the transport means that brought the goods outside the Netherlands.
-For Table 2, therefore, a link has been made between the country groups of origin in trade statistics and the country groups of loading in transport statistics.
+Therefore, a link has been made between the country groups of origin in trade statistics and the country groups of loading in transport statistics.
 This has been done by determining for each country group the chances of the goods being transhipped in the other country groups for transport to the Netherlands.
-This was carried out for each combination of NSTR chapter and mode of transport.
+This was carried out for each combination of commodity group, mode of transport and cargo type.
 For this computation, insights from the theory of gravitation models were used.
 The same method was applied for the outgoing flows.
-The results were then used to convert the transport data per continent of loading or unloading for Table 1 into data per continent of origin or destination.
+The results were then used to convert the transport data per country group of loading or unloading into data per country group of origin or destination.

 What is the quality of the results?